 \section{Abstract}

-Given a $n\times n$ random matrix $X_n$ with i.i.d. entries of unit variance, the circular law says that the empirical spectral distribution (ESD) of $X_n/\sqrt{n}$ converges to the uniform measure on the unit disk.
-Let $M_n$ be a deterministic matrix that converges in $*$-moments to an operator $x_0$.
-It is known from the work by \'{S}niady and Tao--Vu that the ESD of $X_n/\sqrt{n}+M_n$ converges to the Brown measure of $x_0+c$, where $c$ is Voiculescu's circular operator.
-We obtain a formula for the Brown measure of $x_0+c$ which provides a description of the limit distribution.
-This answers a question of Biane--Lehner for arbitrary operator $x_0$.
+Given an $n\times n$ random matrix $X_n$ with i.i.d. entries of unit variance, the circular law says that the empirical spectral distribution (ESD) of $X_n/\sqrt{n}$ converges to the uniform measure on the unit disk.
+Let $M_n$ be a deterministic matrix that converges in $*$-moments to an operator ${x}$.
+It is known from the work by \'{S}niady and Tao--Vu that the ESD of $X_n/\sqrt{n}+M_n$ converges to the Brown measure of ${x}+c$, where $c$ is Voiculescu's circular operator.
+We obtain a formula for the Brown measure of ${x}+c$ which provides a description of the limit distribution.
+This answers a question of Biane--Lehner for arbitrary operator ${x}$.

-Generalizing the case of circular and semi-circular operators, we also consider a family of twisted elliptic operators that are $*$-free from $x_0$.
-For an arbitrary twisted elliptic operator $g$, possible degeneracy then prevents a direct calculation of the Brown measure of $x_0+g$.
-We instead show that the whole family of Brown measures are the push-forward measures of the Brown measure of $x_0+c$ under a family of self-maps of the plane, which could possibly be singular.
-We calculate explicit formula for the case $x_0$ is selfadjoint.
+Generalizing the case of circular and semi-circular operators, we also consider a family of twisted elliptic operators that are $*$-free from ${x}$.
+For an arbitrary twisted elliptic operator $g$, possible degeneracy then prevents a direct calculation of the Brown measure of ${x}+g$.
+We instead show that the whole family of Brown measures are the push-forward measures of the Brown measure of ${x}+c$ under a family of self-maps of the plane, which could possibly be singular.
+We calculate explicit formula for the case ${x}$ is self-adjoint.
 In addition, we prove that the Brown measure of the sum of an $R$-diagonal operator and a twisted elliptic element is supported in a deformed ring where the inner boundary is a circle and the outer boundary is an ellipse.

-These results generalize some known results about free additive Brownian motions where the free random variable $x_0$ is assumed to be selfadjoint.
+These results generalize some known results about free additive Brownian motions where the free random variable ${x}$ is assumed to be self-adjoint.
 The approach is based on a Hermitian reduction and subordination functions.